lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     The goal of this exercise is to fix the *Lost atoms* error without using any other command than the ones already present.
-You can only play with the values of the parameters and/or replicate every command at many times as needed.
+You can only play with the values of the parameters and/or replicate every command as many times as needed.

 ..  admonition:: Note
     :class: info